GEM-benchmark/NL-Augmenter/filters/repetitions/README.md

 ## Repetitions filter

 ## What type of a filter is this?

-This module filters examples which contain repeitions.
+This module filters examples that contain repetitions.

 Author: Genta Indra Winata (giwinata@connect.ust.hk)

 ## Use Cases
-This filter can be useful to find natural language with a lot of repetitions that frequently occurs in the spoken language data.
+This filter can be helpful to find text with repetitions that frequently occur in the spoken language data.